Haranlaw

 Employers allowing remote operation due to COVID-19 may verify identity and employment authorization documents remotely by visual conferencing.
 This relaxation in rules was initially permitted for 60 days starting March 20th or 3 days after the COVID national emergency is over.
 The relaxation was set to expire on May 19th and is further extended.

-On May 14th DHS announced the rule is extended for 30 days and physical presence requirement if deferred for employment verification.
-This rule is however, only applied to establishments operating remotely.
+On May 14th DHS announced the rule is extended for 30 days, and the physical presence requirement is deferred for employment verification.
+This rule is, however, only applied to establishments operating remotely.

 Response Relaxation due to COVID-19: